projectgus/yamdwe/README.md

 To start an export, you will need the URL of the mediawiki API (usually http://mywiki/wiki/api.php or similar) and the local path to the Dokuwiki installation.

     yamdwe.py MEDIAWIKI_API_URL DOKUWIKI_ROOT_PATH

+If you need to log in to to your Mediawiki install (either with a Mediawiki username, or via HTTP Basic Auth) then run `yamdwe.py -h` to view the command line options for authentication.

 If installation goes well it should print the names of pages and images as it is exporting, and finally print "Done".
 This process can be slow, and can load up the Mediawiki server for large wikis.